music-suite/music-suite/src/User-Guide.md

 ## Installation

-The Music Suite depends on the [Haskell platform][HaskellPlatform] as well as some other Haskell libraries which can be installed automatically.
+The Music Suite depends on the [Haskell platform][HaskellPlatform].

+While not strictly required,[Lilypond][Lilypond] is highly recommended as it allow you to preview musical scores.
+See [Import and Export](#import-and-export) for other formats.

 To install the suite with all its dependencies:

     cabal install music-preludes

-It is recommended to also install [Lilypond][Lilypond], which allow you to view musical scores.
-You can also use other software as long as it supports the input and output formats used by the Music Suite.

 ## Generating music